 New Zealand Drought Index (NZDI)

-As of 17 January, the New Zealand Drought Index (NZDI) map below shows that dry conditions are now located in Northland, Auckland, much of Waikato, western Bay of Plenty, southern Hawke’s Bay, Nelson, southern and interior Otago, eastern Southland, and Stewart Island.
-In addition, very dry conditions are located in much of Northland, northern Auckland, northern Waikato, eastern Southland and Stewart Island, with a new area of extremely dry conditions located east of Invercargill.
+As of 17 January, the New Zealand Drought Index (NZDI) map below shows that dry conditions are currently located in Banks Peninsula, coastal and interior Otago, the lower West Coast, Fiordland, and Stewart Island.
+In addition, eastern Banks Peninsula and a portion of interior Otago are experiencing very dry conditions.
 Please note: some hotspots in the text above may not correspond with the NZDI map.
 This difference exists because the NZDI uses additional dryness indices, including one which integrates the rainfall deficit over the past 60 days.
 Changes are therefore slower to appear in the NZDI compared to soil moisture anomaly maps that are instantaneously updated.